roman-milk/roman-milk.github.io/a-most-unwanted-present.md

+===

- ****** A Most Unwanted Present ****** bygeronimo_appleby© "Fuck me, you dirty fuckin' bastard," she snorted, knickers taut as piano wire between her shins.
+"Fuck me, you dirty fuckin' bastard," she snorted, knickers taut as piano wire between her shins.
 The blonde groaned and gulped and thrust back at me knock- kneed, fingernails like talons clawing at the paintwork.
 "Come," she gasped.
 "Come in me.
 Fill me with that stuff."

  "But," I grunted in response, "your husband..."